theibsi/ibsi-doc/docs/02_Image_processing.rst

 the moment there are no clear indications whether upsampling or downsampling schemes are preferable.
 Consider, for example, an image stack of slices with :math:`1.0 \times 1.0 \times 3.0~\text{mm}^3` voxel spacing.
-Down-sampling (:math:`1.0 \times 1.0 \times 1.0~\text{mm}^3`) requires inference and introduces artificial information, while conversely upsampling to the largest dimension (:math:`3.0 \times 3.0 \times 3.0~\text{mm}^3`) incurs information loss.
+Upsampling to :math:`1.0 \times 1.0 \times 1.0~\text{mm}^3` requires inference and introduces artificial information, while conversely downsampling to the largest dimension (:math:`3.0 \times 3.0 \times 3.0~\text{mm}^3`) incurs information loss.
 Multiple-scaling strategies potentially offer a good trade-off :cite:`Vallieres2017`.
-Note that upsampling may introduce image aliasing artifacts that require anti-aliasing filters prior to filtering :cite:`Mackin2017,Zwanenburg2018`.
+Note that downsampling may introduce image aliasing artifacts.
+Downsampling may therefore require anti-aliasing filters prior to filtering :cite:`Mackin2017,Zwanenburg2018`.

 While in general 3D interpolation algorithms are used to interpolate 3D images, 2D interpolation within the image slice plane may be recommended